-Learning Support can also be provided for students requiring extension and enrichment in their core curriculum work.
-This can be provided within the classroom in consultation with the teacher and/ or relevant Head of Faculty, can incorporate selected co-curricular activities and, in some instances, may take the form of an individual learning program.
+Support can also be provided for the diverse learning needs of students requiring extension and enrichment in their core curriculum work.
+This can be provided within the classroom in consultation with the teacher and/or relevant Head of Faculty, can incorporate selected co-curricular activities and, in some instances, may take the form of an individual learning program.